the-drunk-coder/megra/Tutorial/00a_Installation_new.md

 * [Samples](#Samples) tips on how to manage a sample set for Mégra

 ## Linux
+### 1. Preparation
-1. Make sure you have the following programs up and running:
+Make sure you have the following programs up and running:

 * JACK (jack2 preferred)
 * SuperCollider (3.8 or later)